openconfig/featureprofiles/feature/gribi/ate_tests/base_hierarchical_route_installation_test/README.md

     2. Add 198.51.100.0/24 (VRF-1) to NextHopGroup (default VRF) containing one NextHop (default VRF) specified to be 203.0.113.1/32 in the default VRF.

-    but with the following (table) scenarios:
+    But with the following (table) scenarios:

     *   Replace 203.0.113.1/32 with a syntax invalid IP address.
     *   Missing NextHopGroup for the IPv4Entry 203.0.113.1/32.